kmehltretter82/frama-c-linux/KERNEL.md

 common C frontend paths.
 The KVM-specific layer now moves `linux-arm64-kvm-v1` from 3/12 to 12/12 typed, then reaches 24/24 target analyses in v2 by adding both exact commands for all six shared VHE/nVHE sources.
-ARM64 KVM work continues in measured layers:
+Version 3 reaches 75/75 for the complete C command inventory from the pinned KVM build.
+ARM64 KVM work now continues in semantic layers:

-1. expand the exact-Kbuild corpus across the remaining host, VHE, nVHE, VGIC, stage-2 page-table, and pKVM C code, retaining every relevant command context for shared sources;
+1. keep the complete exact-Kbuild corpus as a gate and add every command context introduced by later Kbuild configurations or kernel revisions;
-2. continue classifying frontend blockers without modifying Linux sources, adding focused tests for every accepted compiler or architecture extension;
+2. classify and reduce warnings that obscure or weaken semantic analysis, without modifying Linux sources or silently dropping unsupported effects;
 3. model system-register accesses, privileged assembly boundaries, barriers, atomics, locks, address translation, and page ownership conservatively;
 4. add bounded scenarios for stage-2 map/unmap, vCPU/sysreg handling, MMIO,